microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 Using other settings for the PuTTY sessions will give different behaviors, such as transmitting on return or automatic echo.

 ### Python® Script
-Communicating between two terminal windows is not always the most useful way to use the bridge.
-This section demonstrate an alternative, more efficient way of transmitting and receiving data using a Python script.
+Communicating between two terminal windows is not always the most practical way to use the bridge.
+This section demonstrates a more efficient method for transmitting and receiving data using a Python script.

-1. Configure and program the device
+1. Configure and program the device.
-2. Install the [pyserial](https://pypi.org/project/pyserial/) Python extension
+2. Install the [pyserial](https://pypi.org/project/pyserial/) Python extension.
     ```
     pip install pyserial
     ```
-3. Connect both the Curiosity Nano's USB ports to the computer
+3. Connect both Curiosity Nano's USB ports to the computer.
-4. Run the provided Python script and see the results
+4. Run the provided Python script and see the results.
     ```
     python usb_cdc_usart_bridge.py
     ```